AzerSD/AzerSD/README.md

 I'm an avid self-learner and passionate about IT.
 I'm currently a software engineering student at [42Heilbronn](https://www.42heilbronn.de/en/).

 I have experience in diverse programming languages and technologies.
-My current goal is to deepen my knowledge in the DevOps field.
+My current goal is to deepen my knowledge in the Security field.

 <!-- I have a variety of interests: